OpenXLab-Edu/XEdu-docs/source/about.rst

 =================================

 .. toctree::
+   :maxdepth: 2

    about/story.md

    about/team.md

    about/version_update.md

    about/milestones.md

    about/installation.md